 WHITE PAPER |

 The internet has transformed the consumer products space over the past ten years and accelerated the trend toward remote purchasing.
-According to the U.S. Department of Commerce, e-commerce sales accounted for over $92 billion of adjusted sales in the first quarter of 2016, an increase of $12 billion from the first quarter of 2015.
+According to the U.S. Department of Commerce, e-commerce sales accounted for over $105 billion of adjusted sales in the first quarter of 2017, an increase of 14.7 percent from the first quarter of 2016.
 And, in fact, e-commerce sales calculated on an adjusted basis have increased every quarter since the beginning of 2009.
 There is no slowing the engine of internet-based sales as consumers are increasingly making a larger portion of their yearly household expenditures online, including purchases that were never expected to become part of the e-commerce realm like grocery shopping and medical services (e.g., physician examinations through internet video).
 Businesses are adapting, and the once very expensive brick and mortar retail storefronts are becoming a necessity of the past.

 This ongoing transformation in the retail space has sparked rigorous debate around the administration and collection of sales tax on remote purchases between retail-backed policy groups to state and local legislative bodies and the United States Congress.